vrahul15/connectly/README.md

-# QuickConnect - Real-Time Chat and Video Calling Application
+# Connectly - Real-Time Chat and Video Calling Application

-QuickConnect is a full-stack real-time chat and video calling application designed to connect users worldwide.
+Connectly is a full-stack real-time chat and video calling application designed to connect users worldwide.
 With features like instant messaging, video calls, and language learning partnerships, Streamify is the perfect platform for seamless communication.

 ---
 ## 🚀 Features